mattbuckingham/shell-scripts/README.md

 # set-emacs-theme

-`set-emacs-theme` is a bash script that allows you to easily download and apply Emacs themes found on the internet.
+A bash script that downloads and applies an Emacs theme found on the internet.
 The script assumes the `.el` file is named after the theme name.

 ## Usage